What is a Tummy tuck?

 Exparel is a non-opiod pain injection.
 To help minimize the pain during your post-op recovery, we use Exparel injection, which numbs the area.
 This injection is given at the end of the procedure.
 This is now used in place of a pain pump.
 The numbing medication injected into the incision dramatically reduces the post-operative pain for up to 3 days.

-Do I need drains with my Tummy Tuck?
+Will I need drains with my Tummy Tuck?

 Drainless Tummy Tuck